genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/08_state_management.md

 }
 ```

-Create a new event handler called `TRADE_ALLOCATED` to handle completion.
+Create a new Event Handler called `TRADE_ALLOCATED` to handle completion.
 Integrate the state machine in it.

 ```kotlin
 eventHandler<TradeAllocated>(name = "TRADE_ALLOCATED", transactional = true) {